 Abia State

-Abia is the fourth South Eastern state in Nigeria with little land mass area.
-It covers a land mass of 6,320 km².
+Abia is the fourth South Eastern state in Nigeria with the little landmass area.
+It covers a landmass of 6,320 km².

 Ekiti State

-Ekiti is a state located in the South Western region of Nigeria.
-The state was created on October 1st 1996 by the them military administrator, General Sani Abacha.
-Ekiti state covers a land mass of 6,353 km².
+Ekiti is a state located in the South-Western region of Nigeria.
+The state was created on October 1st, 1996 by the military administrator, General Sani Abacha.
+Ekiti state covers a landmass of 6,353 km².

 Akwa Ibom State